Our 10 best villas in Algarve

 Vilamoura is centred on its marina right next to the huge sandy beach that lines the southern Algarve coast.
 The marina is full of shops, bars and restaurants as well as the casino at the eastern side by the beach.
 The marina gets busy at night as holidaymakers come to eat, drink or just people watch.

-The area around the marina is mostly filled with apartment blocks: you can rent some wonderful apartments centred around a communal pool.
-If you prefer to stay in villa then you may be a little further away: most of the villas are anywhere between 500 metres to a few kilometres from the marina.
+Most of the villas are anywhere between 500 metres to a few kilometres from the marina.
 It’s not that easy to find a villa near the beach, with or without a private pool, as the beachfront is mostly taken up by apartments – you’ll have to go little bit inland.
 If you’re willing to drive you’ll have no problem finding a high quality, modern villa with its own pool set by a golf course.

 Vale do Lobo is one of the Algarve’s first holiday resorts and was founded in the 1960s; it is centred around the Praca next to the beach.
 The villas are built around the golf course which weaves its way amongst the villas – making for a very green and open development.